Terrces/Terrces/README.md

 - React and other web technologies

 ## Goals
-- Finish more small games
+- Ship more small and complete games
-- Improve code quality
+- Write cleaner and more maintainable code
-- Grow as a game developer
+- Grow as an indie game developer

 Thanks for stopping by!